gponeconsulting/TCC-IoT_Getting-Started_SODAQ_Temp-RH/README.md

 Building on the setup completed in `Getting Started with the SODAQ ExpLoRer guide`:

+Different sensors can sometimes have different pin positions, if the pins are not clearly labelled check the datasheet from the supplier to identify the ground, VCC/5V, and data pins.

-1. Insert the pins from the DHT22
+1. Insert the pins from the DHT22 or DHT 11
     - Each leg should be in a different row, but the same column.
-1. In the same numbered row that the sensors GND pin is connected to insert a wire into the breadboard and connect it to one of the GND sockets on the SODAQ ExpLoRer.
+1. In the same numbered row that the sensors GND pin (or the pin labled `-`) is connected to, insert a wire into the breadboard and connect it to one of the GND sockets on the SODAQ ExpLoRer.
 1. In the same numbered row that the sensors VCC pin is connected to insert a wire into the breadboard and connect it to the 5V socket on the SODAQ ExpLoRer.
 1. In the same numbered row that the sensors S (or DAT) pin is connected to insert a wire into the breadboard and connect it to the D2 socket on the SODAQ ExpLoRer.